tyler-dalton/deployment-bags/docs/lab-01-walkthrough.md

 A console connection is used to access the router's command-line interface (CLI).

-1. Connect the console cable from the computer to the router.
+1. Connect the console cable from your computer to the router.
 2. Open PuTTY. **NOTE: You can download PuTTY off the Microsoft store if needed**
 3. Configure the connection settings:

 -
 **Connection Type:** Serial
-- **Serial Line:** COM5 (or the COM port assigned to the console cable)
+- **Serial Line:** COM6 (or the COM port assigned to the console cable)
 - **Speed:** 9600 baud
 - To do this, you will have to select the "Session" tab, and once you have selected that tab, you will be given a few different options.